mariuscaptari/chatapp/README.md

 ### Database

-While we use **Redis** as a message broker for our backend, it is also used a key-value store, making it a non primary databse used by our application.
+While we use **Redis** as a message broker for our backend, it is also used a key-value store This makes it a secondary database used within our application, given that is not used to store persistente data.

 *Why **Cassandra?***